 Javier Corrales, a professor at Amherst College who focuses on LGBTQ+ rights in Latin America, points to income levels and the influence of religion in politics, as well as the overall strength of democracy, to explain regional divergences [PDF].

-Despite these Supreme Court rulings, a debate continues in the United States between advocates of legal equality and individuals and institutions that object to marriage equality on the basis of religious belief.
-In June 2018, the Supreme Court ruled in favor of a Colorado baker who refused to make a wedding cake for a same-sex couple because of his religious beliefs, violating the state’s civil rights law.
+Despite the increase in public support for same-sex marriage, debate continues between advocates of legal equality and individuals and institutions that object to marriage equality on the basis of religious belief.
+In 2018, the Supreme Court ruled in favor of a Colorado baker who refused to make a wedding cake for a same-sex couple because of his religious beliefs, violating the state’s civil rights law.
 However, the court chose not to issue a broader ruling on whether businesses have a right to deny goods or services to LGBTQ+ people for religious reasons.
-In June 2020, the court ruled that a 1964 civil rights law prohibiting sex discrimination in the workplace also applies to discrimination based on sexual orientation or gender identity.
+In 2020, the court ruled that a 1964 civil rights law prohibiting sex discrimination in the workplace also applies to discrimination based on sexual orientation or gender identity.
 The ruling protected LGBTQ+ employees from being fired in more than half of states where no such legal protections previously existed.

-Support is weaker in Eastern Europe.
-A 2017 Pew Research Center poll found that support for legal recognition of same-sex marriage is 16 percent in Belarus and just 9 percent in Ukraine.
-Support in Poland and Hungary, which both have constitutional bans on same-sex marriage, is 32 percent and 27 percent, respectively.
+Despite this, same-sex marriage remains restricted in much of Central and Eastern Europe.
+A 2019 Pew Research Center poll found that support for legal recognition of same-sex marriage was 28 percent in Lithuania and 14 percent in Ukraine.
+Support in Poland and Hungary has increased in recent years, to 47 percent and 49 percent, respectively, though both maintain bans on same-sex marriage.
 At least ten other countries in Central and Eastern Europe have such prohibitions.
 Estonia allows civil unions, though popular support for marriage equality in the Baltic states is low.
 The Czech Republic and Hungary recognize same-sex partnerships.
 In 2018, a Budapest court ruled that same-sex marriages performed abroad must be recognized as partnerships.
 Since then, however, Hungarian lawmakers and populist Prime Minister Viktor Orban have passed several anti-LGBTQ+ laws, including ones that prohibit same-sex couples from adopting children and ban any content deemed to promote being gay or transgender from being distributed to people under the age of eighteen.
-The European Union condemned the laws as discriminatory.
+The European Union (EU) condemned the laws as discriminatory.

 In 2013, Russia made it a crime to distribute “propaganda of nontraditional sexual relationships among minors.”
 Dozens of people have been fined for violations, including participating in protests and sharing articles on social media.
-Human rights groups say the law is a tool for anti-LGBTQ+ discrimination, and Europe’s top human rights court ruled that it is illegal in June 2017; though the decision is binding, the court has few means to enforce it.
-In Chechnya, a semiautonomous republic within Russia, dozens of men suspected of being gay have been detained, tortured, and even killed in two separate official crackdowns since 2017.
+Human rights groups say the law is a tool for anti-LGBTQ+ discrimination, and Europe’s top human rights court ruled that it is discriminatory and violates freedom of expression.
+In 2022, Russian President Vladimir Putin signed into law an expansion of the ban.
+It prohibited the distribution of such material to adults, made it illegal to treat same-sex relationships as “normal,” and increased penalties against people who violate the law.
+Meanwhile, in Chechnya, a semiautonomous republic within Russia, dozens of men suspected of being gay have been detained, tortured, and even killed in two separate official crackdowns since 2017.

 The EU does not require its members to recognize same-sex marriage, though a 2018 ruling [PDF] by the EU’s top court says they must uphold same-sex couples’ rights to freedom of movement and residence.
+In 2021, the court ruled that all EU countries must recognize children of same-sex couples, even countries that do not have marriage equality.
+The ruling came after Bulgaria refused to grant identity documents to the daughter of a same-sex couple.
 A 2013 European Parliament report on human rights and democracy “encourages” EU institutions and member states to recognize same-sex marriage or civil unions as “a political, social and human and civil rights issue” [PDF]; however, the EU is not able to impose such policy changes on its members.

 In 2005, Canada became the first country in the Western Hemisphere to legalize same-sex marriage.
-It was followed by Argentina in 2010, Brazil and Uruguay in 2013, Mexico in 2015, Colombia in 2016, Ecuador in 2019, and Costa Rica in 2020.
-In a 2019 ruling, Brazil’s supreme court determined homophobia and transphobia to be crimes under a 1989 law outlawing racism.
-Just a few hours after his inauguration in 2019, however, President Jair Bolsonaro removed the Human Rights Ministry’s ability to consider LGBTQ+ concerns.
-He drew criticism from LGBTQ+ advocacy groups during his campaign over homophobic remarks.
+It was followed by Argentina in 2010, Brazil and Uruguay in 2013, Mexico in 2015, Colombia in 2016, Ecuador in 2019, Costa Rica in 2020, and Chile in 2021.
+The only Central American country to recognize same-sex couples is Costa Rica, though some others in the region have limited antidiscrimination protections.

 Support for marriage equality varies across the region.
 According to a 2016 survey [PDF] by the International LGBTI Association (ILGA), 54 percent of Canadians, 48 percent of Chileans, and 57 percent of Argentines were in favor of legalizing same-sex marriage.
 In Central America, support was much lower: 33 percent of Costa Ricans, 28 percent of Nicaraguans, and 27 percent of Ecuadorians supported legalizing it.
 In 2018, the Inter-American Court of Human Rights ruled in favor of marriage equality, but the decision has not spurred much action among member states.

-The only Central American country to recognize same-sex couples is Costa Rica, though some others in the region have limited antidiscrimination protections.
-Support for legalizing same-sex marriage also remains low in the Caribbean, at just 16 percent in Jamaica and 23 percent in the Dominican Republic.
-Bermuda, a British territory, legalized domestic partnerships for same-sex couples in 2017, but the government has fought to reissue a ban.
-A London court of appeals is set to review the Bermuda Supreme Court’s 2018 ruling that said banning same-sex marriage is unconstitutional in 2021.
+Support for legalizing same-sex marriage also remains low in the Caribbean, at just 16 percent in Jamaica and 23 percent in the Dominican Republic, according to the ILGA.
+Bermuda, a British territory, legalized domestic partnerships for same-sex couples in 2017, but the government fought to reissue a ban.
+Same-sex marriage remains illegal there.
+However, in 2022, Antigua and Barbuda, Bermuda, and St. Kitts and Nevis struck down laws criminalizing gay sex.

 South and Central Asia

 Same-sex relations are illegal in much of South and Central Asia [PDF], including in Bangladesh and Pakistan.
 In 2018, India lifted a colonial-era ban on gay sex, and in 2020, Bhutan moved to decriminalize it.
+In 2022, India’s Supreme Court ruled to expand the definition of family to include “atypical” families, such as same-sex couples, though same-sex marriage remains illegal.
 Nepal has enacted some protections against discrimination based on sexual orientation, and in 2015 a government-appointed panel recommended that lawmakers legalize same-sex marriage.
 Bangladesh, India, Nepal, and Pakistan allow people to register as a third gender in official documents.